Kitten

 `

-šŸ’” There is another way to achieve this that’s specifically designed for the purpose of initialising databases (and adding strong typing to them) using a special App Module.
-You haven’t seen App Modules yet but, to get a feel for it, take a look at how it’s used in Domain: https://codeberg.org/domain/app/src/branch/main/app_modules/database
+There is another way to achieve this that’s specifically designed for the purpose of initialising databases (and adding strong typing to them) using a special App Module called a Database App Module.

 Right, so now that we know that persisting things isn’t scary in Kitten, let’s take another aside and look at one of Kitten’s nifty features: its interactive shell (REPL).
 And, in the process, we’ll also learn more about Kitten’s JSDB database and take a first look at how components and fragments work in Kitten.